yossef619/Sofifa/README.md

 # Sofifa
-Scraping Players from sofifa.com using python and pandas and selenium.
+Scraping Players from sofifa.com using python and pandas and selenium.\n Soon I will add the project.